coledot/nth/README.md

 # nth

-a Unix command-line utility to filter output by defined columns
+a Unix command-line utility to filter output by column numbers

 ## usage